tomasbjerre/dictator-builder/README.md

 ## Creating a dictator

 There is an [example dictator here](https://github.com/tomasbjerre/haffaz) dictator.
+There are also [examples](/examples) in this repo used for testing.

 What you need is a `/package.json` like: